 You are here

-The VRIC, presented by Society for Vascular Surgery (SVS), is a one-day session preceding the ATVB meeting, uniquely designed to foster interaction among top scientists of diverse disciplines who are investigating peripheral vascular disease and its treatments.
-VRIC is also dedicated to stimulating and encouraging interest in research among trainees who are aspiring academic vascular surgeons.
+VRIC is uniquely designed to foster interaction among top scientists of diverse disciplines who are investigating peripheral vascular disease and its treatments.
+VRIC is dedicated to stimulating and encouraging interest in research among trainees who are aspiring academic vascular surgeons.
 The meeting's exclusive and intimate atmosphere allows for the free exchange of ideas and development of collaborative projects equally among senior and junior investigators.

 Currently enrolled as: